 #3: Omega-3 fatty acids

-Omega-3 fatty acids can help clear out inflammation, in turn preventing heart disease, cancer, type 2 diabetes, among other autoimmune diseases.
+Omega-3 fatty acids have been scientifically linked to many benefits, including supporting brain and eye health.
 Fish oil and fatty fish like salmon and tuna are the go-to sources, but vegans can get plenty of omega-3s from chia seeds.
 One tablespoon contains 2400 milligrams—way more than the recommended daily dose.
 They're a great ingredient to power up pudding, salads, cereal, or smoothies and shakes with essential fatty acids.